Franz Kuhn von Kuhnenfeld: Minister of War

 Drawing on his experience of fighting on the Alpine frontier during the Third Italian War of Independence, Kuhn drew up a plan for a radical reorganisation of the defense of the Trentino and South Tyrol, which he entrusted to the k.u.k.
-Befestigungs - Bau Direktor in Trient Colonel Baron Daniel Salis-Soglio.
+Befestigungs – Bau Direktor in Trient Colonel Baron Daniel Salis-Soglio.
 The campaign had demonstrated to Kuhn the importance of having adequate forces to defend the alpine valleys in Trentino and South Tyrol, especially since the Alpine border was now hundreds of kilometres long, since Italy had gained control of the Veneto region in the war.
 This led Kuhn to take a special interest in alpine geography and mountaineering and to author a book dealing with alpine warfare.

-During his time as a Major General in the Tyrol in September 1864, Kuhn noticed a young lieutenant named Julius Payer, who had sketched some maps while on a mountaineering holiday.
+During his time as a major general in the Tyrol in September 1864, Kuhn noticed a young lieutenant named Julius Payer, who had sketched some maps while on a mountaineering holiday.
 Payer later claimed that the meeting with Kuhn had been the decisive moment in his life.
 When Kuhn was appointed Minister of War at the beginning of 1868, he assigned Payer to the Institute of Military Geography, whose director August von Fligely further supported Payer.
-In order to produce new maps of Mount Adamello and Ortler, Payer was assigned three Kaiserjäger, 1,000 guilder, and a theodolite.
+To produce new maps of Mount Adamello and Ortler, Payer was assigned three Kaiserjäger, 1,000 guilder, and a theodolite.

-After Payer had completed this survey work in autumn 1868, Kuhn released him from service in January 1869, in order to allow him to participate in the Second German North Polar Expedition (1869-1870), led by Carl Koldewey.
-Kuhn was later also a supporter of the Austro-Hungarian North Pole expedition (1872-1874) led by Payer and Karl Weyprecht, which discovered Franz Josef Land.
+After Payer had completed this survey work in autumn 1868, Kuhn released him from service in January 1869, to allow him to participate in the Second German North Polar Expedition (1869–1870), led by Carl Koldewey.
+Kuhn was later also a supporter of the Austro-Hungarian North Pole expedition (1872–1874) led by Payer and Karl Weyprecht, which discovered Franz Josef Land.
 The historian Günther Hamann identified Kuhn as the key figure in Payer's academic career and the launching of the expedition.
 As a result of this patronage, Kuhn Island off the eastern coast of Greenland and Kuhn Island in Franz Josef Land were named in his honour.